RNRF conducts national conferences, congressional forums,

 2009 - Frank H. Wadsworth, Rio Piedras, Puerto Rico

 2010 - William H. Schlesinger, Millbrook, New York

 2011 - Richard B. Alley, University Park, Pennsylvania

 2012 - Frederick R. Steiner, Austin, Texas

 2013 - Albert Arnold "Al" Gore Jr, Nashville, Tennessee

 2014 - Lynn Scarlett, Arlington, Virginia

-Lynn Scarlett is Recipient of 2014 Sustained Achievement Award
+Gerald E. Galloway Jr is Recipient of 2015 Sustained Achievement Award

-commitment to the protection and conservation of natural
+protection and conservation of natural resources by an

 1992 - Water Resources Education Initiative (accepted by a consortium of nonprofits and federal agencies)